-- b) outside busy venues/businesses or in close proximity to events - c) at the front or back of designated hackney ranks - d) in groups or lines that present as a 'rank' e) in contravention of road traffic orders - 18.
+- a) in high footfall /high visible locations - b) outside busy venues/businesses or in close proximity to events - c) at the front or back of designated hackney ranks - d) in groups or lines that present as a 'rank' e) in contravention of road traffic orders - 18.
 The licensee shall at all times when driving a private hire vehicle wear the driver's badge issued to them by the Council so that it is plainly and distinctly visible and show it to any passenger(s) if requested.